akash-lakhera/Books/readme.txt

 "/logout" logs the user out and accepts a post request

-"/api/books" get request returns all books and post request adds a new book "/api/:book" get request returns particular book, put request modifies it and delete deletes the book
+"/api/books" get request returns all books and post request adds a new book "/api/:book" get request returns particular book, put request modifies it and delete deletes the book.
+Accepts id as the parameter